Following is an overview and explanation of each section:

-Petition forms must be completed by a group of three or more workers, a company official, a union or other duly authorized representative, or a One-Stop Operator or One-Stop partner.
+Petition forms must be completed by a group of two or more workers from the same firm; a certified or recognized union or other duly authorized representative of the group of workers; the employer(s) of the group of workers; or an American Job Center operator or American Job Center partners including State workforce officials, employment security agencies, or dislocated worker unit and rapid response team members.
 Contact information should be provided for each petitioner.
 The contact information should include the home address of each petitioner.
-This will allow the Department to contact each petitioner even if the facility is closed or the petitioner is no longer working there.
+This will allow the U.S. Department of Labor (Department) to contact each petitioner even if the facility is closed or the petitioner is no longer working there.

-If three workers complete the petition, they must all work at the same location.
-Additionally, all three workers must be sure to sign the petition form in Section 4.
+If two workers complete the petition, they must all work at the same location.
+Additionally, two workers must be sure to sign the petition form in Section 4.
 If workers who complete the form are not from the same location, or if they do not all sign the form, the petition will be considered invalid and returned to petitioners.

 Petitioners should provide as much information as possible in this section.
 The more information provided, the quicker investigators can complete their research into the causes of the layoff and issue determinations.

-Workers may be certified for TAA in two ways.
-The certification may be based on direct effects such as the Workers' company increasing imports, or based on the indirect, or secondary, effect of losing business to companies whose workers are certified for TAA.
+Workers may be certified for Trade Adjustment Assistance (TAA) in two ways.
+The certification may be based on direct effects such as the workers' company increasing imports, or based on the indirect, or secondary, effect of losing business to companies whose workers are certified for TAA.
 Workers certified because of indirect effects are also known as secondary workers.
-Secondary Workers are eligible for TAA only if the firm they supplied components to or finished products for has already been certified by the DOL as affected by increased imports or shifts in production to foreign countries.
+Secondary workers are eligible for TAA only if the firm they supplied components to or finished products for has already been certified by the Department as affected by increased imports or shifts in production to foreign countries.
 Petitioners can verify if firms have been TAA certified by checking the Determinations page.
 The Determinations page provides updates on the status of TAA petition investigations, as well as final determinations.
 The more information provided, the quicker investigators can determine whether or not workers qualify.

 Petitioners may also attach additional information or supporting documents to the petition.
 If they choose to do so, they should check the box indicating that documents were attached.
 This will help alert the investigator in the event that the documents become separated from the petition.